 Workshops – Workshops give attendees a chance to learn something new, or hone their skills.
 They are smaller than panels to allow participants to ask questions and get feedback.
 Past workshops have included live beta reading, art tips and tricks, and making fannish plushies.

 Group Discussions – Group Discussions are small, intimate round table discussions focused on a specific theme.
 They will have a moderator, but no formal panel structure.
 They often focus on topics of single-fandom or niche interest.

 Anyone interested in leading an on-site activity can submit a proposal during our submission period.
 We put all activity proposals (sans proposer’s name) to a public vote to gauge interest, and if your proposal is accepted, we’ll let you know what to do next.
-Programming submissions are currently open!
+Programming submissions are currently closed.
 You can submit up to four topics in total (multi-session or multi-hour workshops on the same topic count as one submission).
 A link to the submission form is at the top of this page.
 For more details about the submissions process, you can check out this post on our Dreamwidth and leave a comment if you need to (no DW account required!).